Capillary/api-documentation/source/includes/_customer.md

 ```
 Subscription represents communication channels a customer has subscribed to.
 The communication channels can be email, sms, or WeChat.

-This API allows you update different subscription channels of a customer.
+This API allows updating different subscription channels of a customer.
 You can either opt-in or opt-out a customer’s mobile number/email id/WeChat id from receiving transaction and/or bulk messages.

 * **Transaction Messages**: These are personalized messages sent to the respective customer instantly when a new transaction is made, redeemed points/coupon, send birthday/anniversary wishes and so on
 * **Bulk Messages**: These are promotion messages sent to a list of customers